 What else is there?
-Now in 2007, we are seeing a huge surge of "back to basic" rock bands with simple guitar-drums-singer bands appearing more and more and becoming increasingly popular.
+Now in 2007, we are seeing a huge surge of "back to basic" rock bands with simple guitar-drums-singer bands appearing more and more.
+They are becoming increasingly popular.

 More bands from yesteryear are making comebacks from the likes of Take That from the 1990s to the amazing Led Zeppelin from the 1970s.

-What is happening is that musicians now have to prove themselves as skilled artists once again and not just “mix it up" with some ropey old cover version, and I think this is what will happen with photography!
+What is happening is that musicians now have to prove themselves as skilled artists once again.
+They can't just keep "mixing it up" with some ropey old cover version.
+I think this is what will happen with photography!

-Sure, everyone is jumping on the band wagon and creating unreal/surreal/fake images with the use of their digital imaging programs and advertising companies and movie makers are making the most of this technology too.
+Sure, everyone is jumping on the band wagon and creating unreal/surreal/fake images.
+All with the use of their digital imaging programs.
+Advertising companies and movie makers are making the most of this technology too.

-Personally, I believe there will come a time where we will all crave that "pure" basic form of photography and film-making where you know damn well that the photographers or Videographers have studied, learned about and waited patiently to get the perfect shot.
+Personally, I believe there will come a time where we will all crave that "pure" basic form of photography and film-making.
+The style where you know damn well that the photographers or videographers have studied, learned about and waited patiently to get the perfect shot.